JONNeKK/neuroscience/src/site/notes/0-Inbox/basal ganglia - Diester.md

 What are the main functions of basal ganglia? :: movement generation (selection, initiation, suppression and execution (as well as approve and reject motor commands)) - decision making/learning (evaluating risk/reward, forming habits/planning tasks/learning through emotions and motivation) - reward and addiction (because of reinforcement learning)
-Where does dopamine play a role in basal ganglia? :: In substantia nigra pars compacta What dopamine receptor families goes to which neural circuit in basal ganglia
+Where does dopamine play a role in basal ganglia? :: In substantia nigra pars compacta What dopamine receptor families goes to which neural circuit in basal ganglia What causes Parkinsons disease? :: Death of dopamine cells from SNc What behaviour is biased in Parkinson disease? :: it is biased towards NoGo What are Parkinson disease symptoms? :: bradykinesia, akinesia, tremor and rigidity What is akinesia? :: loss or impairment of voluntary movement What is bradykinesia? :: slowness of movement

 </div></div>